wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 * The [Wavefront Spy API](wavefront_monitoring_spy.html) also supports delta counters, histograms, spans, and span logs.

 With Wavefront Top you can:
-* Use the *PPS* column shows ingestion rates.
+* Use the *PPS* column to examine ingestion rates.
-* Use the *%Acc.* column shows the percentages of the ingested rates that are accessed by queries.
+* Use the *%Acc.* column to examine the percentages of the ingested rates that are accessed by queries.
-* Dive into deeper levels of the namespace than with the Namespace Explorer dashboard.
+* Dive into deeper levels of the namespace than with the **Namespace Usage Explorer** dashboard.
 * View ingestion rate by source, point tag, or ingestion source.
 * See what percentage of currently ingested data within a namespace is actually accessed in queries over X days.
 The number of days defaults to 7 and is configurable.
 * See what range of values is sent in for a namespace.